Python-PyQt/PyQt6-Docs/descriptions/QtCore/Qt-TextFlag-TextIncludeTrailingSpaces-v.rst

 .. sip:enum-member-description::
     :status: todo
     :value: 0x08000000
-    :digest: c97da4f3249d1126cb0e530e56dcc39f
+    :digest: eafb280c491dfe6eecc8880557f1ddd9

-When this option is set, QTextLine::naturalTextWidth() and QTextLine::naturalTextRect() will return a value that includes the width of trailing spaces in the text; otherwise this width is excluded.
+When this option is set, :sip:ref:`~PyQt6.QtGui.QTextLine.naturalTextWidth` and :sip:ref:`~PyQt6.QtGui.QTextLine.naturalTextRect` will return a value that includes the width of trailing spaces in the text; otherwise this width is excluded.